 (b) Partner's and Children's pensions

-Your Partner's and Children's pensions will be calculated as if your pension had come into payment on the date of your death.
-They will, therefore, be calculated in the same method as if you had died in retirement.
+Your Partner's and Children's pensions will be payable in the same way as if you had died in retirement allowing for revaluation to the date of death.

 Who will receive the lump sum?